 Why he showed us such kindness, only God knows.

 I can never repay Hector.
-But I feel I owe it to you to tell you about this man who came into our life one day, in a time of leaking toilets and hardship, and reminded us that when we choose kindness, even the quietest act echoes, and something beautiful can come out of just about anything.
+But I feel I owe it to you to tell you about this man who came into our life one day, in a time of leaking toilets, and reminded us that when we choose kindness, even the quietest act echoes, and something beautiful can come out of just about anything.